bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 A display entited "Update progress" showing a progress meter should appear.

-After about 3 minute mark the progress meter seems to pause at 86%.
+After about 3 minutes the progress meter seems to pause at 86%.

 I believe at this point the upgrade process is trying to catalog user data files so if you have a lot of user data files stored on